-That is why I have decided to create a go-to list of the 5 best baby bottles.
+That is why I have decided to create a go-to list of the top 5 baby bottles.

 While I love these baby bottles, I do want to remind you that every baby is different and what will work for them is entirely subjective to their development and personality.

 I also want to say that while the following opinions are my own, the following list contains links from the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Philips Avent Natural bottles are some of the best bottles I have ever used.

 Another huge plus is that they do not cause nipple confusion when used in conjuncture with breast-feeding.
 I’ve used these bottles with both of my nieces; one being bottle-fed and the other being breastfed.
 Both girls can latch and never seem to get overly gassy from the bottle.
 For my breastfed niece, it was evident that she had no issue switching back and forth, as she did so with ease.